- Understanding control methods

 - Gypsy Moth Control - DNR/DATCP/UW Extension site

-- Feral Hogs in Oklahoma - publication
+- Feral Hogs - Oklahoma Department of Wildlife Conservation

 - Invasive Animal Management - Conservation Commission of Missouri